emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/01-access-key-solution.md

 ## Onboarding

-In the previous chapter we implemented login to the crossword, but this requires a person to have a Axion account.
+In the previous chapter we implemented login to the crossword, but this requires a person to have a Fermi account.

-If the end user is discovering a key that exists on the crossword contract, they don't even need a Axion account, right?
-Well, that's partly accurate, but we'll still need to send the prize in Axion somewhere.
+If the end user is discovering a key that exists on the crossword contract, they don't even need a Fermi account, right?
+Well, that's partly accurate, but we'll still need to send the prize in Fermi somewhere.

 What if we could make the winner an account on the fly?
 Is that possible?
 Yes, and that's what we're going to do in this chapter.